Qualities of a higher level Professional

-Professional achievement can be measured in two ways: the success that one finds in one’s career, as well as the growth that one brings to those around them.
-These two aspects are broad; here we discuss some of the traits and metrics that define a higher level professional, based on observations of he/she they acts and thinks not just as a member of an organization, but also as an individual.
+Professional achievement can be measured in two ways.
+The success that one finds in one’s career, as well as the growth that one brings to those around them.
+These two aspects are broad; here we discuss some of the traits and metrics that define a higher level professional.
+On observing how they act and think not just as a member of an organization, but also as an individual.

-Only such professionals can truly be called higher level professionals.
-They embody a variety of characteristics that help one reach success, and modeling yourself after them could help you find similar success.
+Only such professionals can truly be called higher-level professionals.
+They embody a variety of characteristics that help one reach success.
+Modelling yourself after them could help you find similar success.

 Interestingly, the characteristics that they possess are similar.